-The Group reviews all credit exposures on a monthly basis to identify credit exposures threatened with impairment and measures the impairment of credit exposures.
-The measurement of impairment is based mainly on estimating the probability of impairment based on historical analysis, estimating potential losses (LGD parameter) and assessing the macroeconomic environment in which the Group operates.
+The Bank reviews all credit exposures on a monthly basis to identify credit exposures threatened with impairment and measures the impairment of credit exposures.
+The measurement of impairment is based mainly on estimating the probability of impairment based on historical analysis, estimating potential losses (LGD parameter) and assessing the macroeconomic environment in which the Bank operates.

-The models used to estimate allowances for expected credit losses constructed in accordance with IFRS 9 consist of elements for which the Group uses all available historical information and forecasts.
-When using these models, the Group estimates the level of credit risk with the highest possible accuracy.
+The models used to estimate allowances for expected credit losses constructed in accordance with IFRS 9 consist of elements for which the Bank uses available historical information and forecasts.
+When using these models, the Bank estimates the level of credit risk with the highest possible accuracy.